VA loans require no down payment or mortgage insurance and typically come with lower interest rates than other types of mortgages.

 Benefits of VA Home Loans

-• More attractive interest rates and terms than loans available from some mortgage lenders or credit unions.
+• More attractive interest rates and terms than loans from some mortgage lenders.

-• No limit to the amount that can be borrowed with a VA home loan.
+• There’s no limit to the amount that can be borrowed with a VA home loan.
 However, there is a limit to the amount of the loan that the VA will guarantee.

-• No minimum credit score requirement.
-(Although this is technically the case, some affiliated lenders may still not lend to those with a lower credit score.)
+• No minimum credit score requirement (although some lenders may still not lend to those with lower credit scores).

-• A VA home loan can be for first time homebuyers or those who have already owned a home.
+• A VA home loan can be for first-time homebuyers or repeat buyers.

 Downsides of VA Home Loans

-Although there are many benefits to VA loans, there are some potential pitfalls to keep front of mind:
+Although there are many benefits to VA loans, there are a few potential pitfalls to keep in mind.

-• Paying zero down payment may seem like a nice option, but it can have negative results.
-If the housing market goes down, borrowers may be paying more on their home than it’s even worth.
+• Zero down payment is a nice option, but if the housing market droops, borrowers may be paying more on their home than it’s worth.

-After comparing the pros and cons of VA Home Loans, many borrowers may find that a traditional loan is a better fit for their long-term financial goals.
-Even if they save money upfront, in the long term buyers often end up paying more.
-VA loans can actually turn out to be one of the most expensive ways to buy a home.
+After comparing the pros and cons of VA loans, some borrowers may find that a conventional loan with a low down payment is a better fit for their long-term financial goals.
+Even if they save money up front, in the long term, VA loan borrowers often end up paying more.

 SoFi Loan Products